bytedance/decoupleQ/README.md

 Some of the code in this repo is built on top of [OPTQ's repository](https://github.com/IST-DASLab/gptq).
 We sincerely thank OPTQ for their great contribution.

-Please feel free to raise issues or contact guoyi.0@bytedance.com if you have any question.
+Please feel free to raise issues or contact chenwei.gavin@bytedance.com or guoyi.0@bytedance.com if you have any question.

 ## Dependencies
 All of our experiments are conducted in the following environment.